hakuhami/gpt-rag/README.md

 2. Place the JSON files to be analyzed in the "data/raw".

+3. Run evaluator.py to arrange the dataset labels for the experiment.

-3. Create a config.yml file in the "config" with the following parameters.
+4. Create a config.yml file in the "config" with the following parameters.

    ```plaintext
    openai_api_key: ""